aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-diagrams/create-layout-and-auto-fit-shapes/_index.md

 ## **Creating a Diagram**
 Aspose.Diagram for Java lets you read and create Microsoft Visio diagrams from within your own applications, without Microsoft Office Automation.
 The first step when creating new documents, is to create a diagram.
 Then [add shapes and connectors](/diagram/java/add-and-connect-visio-shapes/) to build up the diagram.
 Use the default constructor of [Diagram](http://www.aspose.com/api/java/diagram/com.aspose.diagram/classes/Diagram) class to create a new diagram.
 ### **Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-CreateDiagram-CreateDiagram.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-CreateDiagram-CreateDiagram.java" >}}
 ## **Layout Shapes in Flowchart Style**
 With certain types of connected drawings, such as flowcharts and network diagrams, you can use the **Layout Shapes** feature to automatically position shapes.
 Automatically positioning is faster than manually dragging each shape to a new location.